wdullaer/MaterialDateTimePicker/README.md

 ```java
 tdp.setThemeDark(true);
 ```
-It doesn't strictly follow the Material Design spec, but gets the job done for the time being.
+It doesn't strictly follow the Material Design spec, but gets the job done for the time being

 Potential Improvements
 ----------------------